 Proving that someone promised you a deathbed gift can be challenging and this can often lead to disputes between family members.

 If you were the only one to witness the person promising you the deathbed gift, it can be difficult to establish the facts, and others might question the reliability of your witness testimony.

 Help from a Contentious Probate Lawyer

 We understand that situations like these are complex, and you’ll need to build a strong case with evidence to prove that you’re entitled to the gift or asset promised to you.

-If you were made a promise before someone died that’s not reflected in their Will, call now for free initial legal advice on what your next steps should be.
+If you were made a promise before someone died that’s not reflected in their Will, call now to talk about your next steps.

 We're happy to help

 Simpson Millar Solicitors are a national law firm with over 500 staff and offices in Bristol, Cardiff, Lancaster, Leeds, Liverpool, London and Manchester.